 Ballistic Missiles.

-The Oreshnik is a Russian intermediate-range ballistic missile (IRBM) that was recently revealed in combat and is believed to be a new solid-fueled mobile missile system capable of delivering both nuclear and conventional payloads.
-The missile's true designation remains undisclosed.
-Developed in the post-INF Treaty era, the Oreshnik is part of Russia’s strategic modernization efforts to field mobile, survivable, and high-speed intermediate-range strike assets.
+The Oreshnik is a road-mobile solid-fuel ballistic missile commonly assessed as an intermediate-range ballistic missile (IRBM).
+Recently revealed in an operational context, the system is believed to be capable of delivering both nuclear and conventional payloads.
+Developed using technologies derived from the RS-24 Yars program, Oreshnik emerged in the post-INF Treaty environment as part of Russia’s broader effort to field mobile, survivable, and high-speed intermediate-range strike systems intended to enhance strategic flexibility and regional deterrence.

 Country users: Russia